Jeanette MacDonald and Nelson Eddy Movies – a Complete List:

 Three Daring Daughters (MGM, 1948).
 Filmed in Technicolor.
 Songs: “The Dickey Bird song”, “Route 66”, “You Made Me Love You”, “Sweethearts”, Grieg’s “Springtide”.
 Cast: Jeanette MacDonald, Jose Iturbi, Jane Powell, [Mary] Elinor Donahue, Moyna MacGill (Angela Lansbury’s mother).

 The Sun Comes Up (MGM, 1949).
 Music by Andre Previn.
 Filmed in Technicolor.
 Songs: “Un Bel Di” from “Madame Butterfly”, “Songs My Mother Taught Me”, “Tes Jolies Yeux”, “Cousin Ebenezer”, “Romance”.
 Cast: Jeanette MacDonald, Claude Jarman, Jr., Lassie, Lloyd Nolan, Percy Kilbride, Margaret Hamilton.

-Jeanette MacDonald and Nelson Eddy, TV Shows and Other Films:
+Jeanette MacDonald and Nelson Eddy, assorted TV Shows, interviews and other footage:

-Jeanette MacDonald on The Voice of Firestone Her first TV performance from 1950!
+Jeanette on The Voice of Firestone.
+Her first TV performance from 1950!
 Very stagy but she sings beautifully the following songs: “March of the Grenadiers,” “Will You Remember,” “Charlie is My Darling” and “Italian Street Song.”

 That’s Entertainment!, the complete collection.
 Jeanette and Nelson have short clips in films 1 and 2.
 But for just a few dollars more than purchasing Volumes 1 and 2 separately, you get a 4-disc set with #3 and several new documentaries, plus introductions by Robert Osborne.
 This is the definitive history of MGM musicals, even if they do skimp on the Jeanette and Nelson clips.